 Which Diet Foods?

 There are lots of antioxidants In Mediterranean diet foods which make it such a healthy diet; whole grain cereals (whole wheat, farrow), the pulses (beans and chick peas), fruits and vegetables, onion, garlic, extra virgin olive oil, protein and wheat germ seeds.
-The antioxidants in these natural, seasonal foods protect us from damage due to the environment as well as help the continuous working of our cells.
+The antioxidants in these natural, seasonal foods protect us from damage due to the environment, as well as help the continuous working of our cells.

-Foods treated with 'additives' are not as healthy as they need to be because they are substances deprived of nutritional values.
-We need the nutrition that is in our foods, for our well being and for our life!
+“Foods treated with 'additives' are not as healthy being deprived of nutritional values, which bodies require for well being and for life”.

 How Much Does a Nutritionist Cost?